vegather/GraphView/README.md

 This will set the background gradient of the graph.
 It's an enum with eight colors to pick from: `.gray`, `.red`, `.green`, `.blue`, `.turquoise`, `.yellow`, `.purple`, and `.clear`.
 The default is `.blue`.

 ##### var sampleColor = SampleColor.color(plain: .white)
+The color of the samples plotted in the graph.
+This can either be a `.plain` color, or a `.gradient` one.
+The default value is plain white.

 ##### var roundedCorners = false
 Use this to make the corners rounded or square.
 The default is true, meaning rounded corners.